MorganMLGman/info_webpage/content/projects/this_website.md

 ---
 ## Static Webpage

 Let me explain how I created this website.
-First of all, this website is a static webpage, but what is a static webpage?
+Firstly, this website is a static webpage, but what is a static webpage?

 A [static webpage](https://en.wikipedia.org/wiki/Static_web_page) is a website that is not generated dynamically, but rather is pre-generated and served as-is to the user.
 This means that the content of the website does not change based on user input or other factors, and it is typically faster and more secure than dynamic websites.